hyperledger/fabric-chaincode-node/TUTORIAL.md

 In any subsequent invocation, the value would be seen to be updated.

-Note that if you have use any Flux architecture implications such as Redux, the above restrictions will be familiar.
+Note that if you have used any Flux architecture implications such as Redux, the above restrictions will be familiar.